 To order online, you'll typically need to visit the meal delivery service’s website and navigate to the Thanksgiving meal section.
 From there, you can browse the available options and add items to your cart.
 Make sure to double-check your order before submitting it to ensure that you've selected everything you need.

 When placing your order online, you'll also need to choose a pickup or delivery time.
-Make sure to select a time that works well for you and plan ahead to avoid any last-minute rushes.
+Select a time that works well for you and plan ahead to avoid any last-minute rushes.

 Overall, whether you choose to order in-store or online, the key is to plan ahead and make sure you have everything you need for a delicious and stress-free Thanksgiving meal.